Home > Accounting > Understanding Account History

 Understanding Account History

-When reviewing a member’s Account History, you’re essentially reading it from the bottom up.
+When reviewing a member’s Account History, you’re essentially reading from the bottom up.

 A good place to start is the last time the running balance was at $0.00.
 This indicates that all charges and payments were balanced at that point, with nothing owing.
 From there, you can follow the flow of payments and charges to understand the member’s current balance.